greg-js/offline-arch-wiki/content/_content/PKGBUILD.md

 Release number: this value allows users to differentiate between consecutive builds of the same version of a package.
 As fixes and additional features are added to the PKGBUILD that influence the resulting package, the `pkgrel` should be incremented by 1\.
 When a new version of the software is released, this value must be reset to 1.

+In official packages, this is usually, but not always, a positive integer number.
+Some packages sometimes use a `\d+\.\d+` syntax, e.g. as of the time of this writing, 2.1 in package `virtualbox-guest-modules-5.0.10-2.1`.

 ### epoch

 **Warning:** `epoch` should only be used when absolutely required to do so.